Token Metadata and Balance

 Display token balance in a numerical format

-The balance of the previous result is in hexdecimal format, which is not what user expects, you can use tokenBalanceValueUnsafe utility function to do conversion to return numerical format.
+The balance of the previous result is in hexdecimal format, which is not what user expects, you can use tokenBalanceValueUnsafe

-Example 5: Showing numerical value of a token balance
+because the value of a token

 import {